 A.J. has an undergraduate degree in Mechanical Engineering, and his coursework covered a broad array of topics including C++ programming, organic chemistry, and robotics.
 In addition, A.J. served as a team lead on several engineering projects, including: the design of an ocean wave powered instrumental research buoy for use at the Scripps Institute of Oceanography; a solar panel design project for a learning facility in Kenya; and a robotics design and building competition where his team earned second place out of forty-eight teams.

-- Represented plaintiff semiconductor equipment manufacturer in patent infringement case in E.D.N.Y. and on Federal Circuit Appeal relating to chemical vapor deposition systems.
-Obtained a preliminary injunction after 2-day bench trial.
+- Represented semiconductor equipment manufacturer in patent infringement case in E.D.N.Y. relating to chemical vapor deposition systems.
+Successfully obtained a preliminary injunction after two day bench trial.

 - Represented computer technology company.
-Analyzed standard essential patent portfolio as part of license negotiations.
+Analyzed H.264 standard essential patent portfolio as part of license negotiations.

 - District of Columbia